-- (a) There is no limit on the amount of unpaid jury service leave an employee can take in a 12 month period of employment. - (b) Employees, other than casuals, are entitled to be paid: - (i) for the first 10 days when absent from work in one or more periods to attend jury service re a particular jury service summons.

-- (ii) the difference between what the employee received as jury service pay and the base rate of pay for the employee's ordinary hours of work in the period or periods. - (c) The employer may require the employee to provide evidence that would satisfy a reasonable person: - (i) that the employee took all necessary steps to obtain any amount of jury service pay to which they were entitled; and - (ii) of the total amount of jury service pay, paid or payable to the employee. - (d) No payment is required where evidence is required by the employer and not provided by the employee.
+- (a) There is no limit on the amount of unpaid jury service leave an employee can take in a 12 month period of employment. - (b) Employees, other than casuals, are entitled to be paid: - (i) for the first 10 days when absent from work in one or more periods to attend jury service re a particular jury service summons. - (ii) the difference between what the employee received as jury service pay and the base rate of pay for the employee's ordinary hours of work in the period or periods. - (c) Where the duration of jury service re a particular jury service summons exceeds 10 days, the employer agrees to assist the employee as far as is reasonably practical to maintain their regular income.
+The assistance may include: flexibility of rosters; access to Annual Leave and/or Long Service Leave. - (d) The employer may require the employee to provide evidence that would satisfy a reasonable person: - (i) that the employee took all necessary steps to obtain any amount of jury service pay to which they were entitled; and - (ii) of the total amount of jury service pay, paid or payable to the employee. - (e) No payment is required where evidence is required by the employer and not provided by the employee.